The Foundation of Network Monitoring

 Network device monitoring is critical to device availability – the simple probability that the device is available, up and running.
 And since devices, in spite of their ruggedness, can fail, availability is defined as an average between the time the device is down, and the time taken to get it repaired and running again.

 Device availability is almost synonymous with network uptime, and reduced availability in one device can clog the entire traffic and the failure/below-par performance of a single component could cause bottlenecks that slow down entire networks.

-Your network monitoring software should be able to provide insights into the availability quotients of all devices in the network, based on availability metrics including: device status, time to respond and downtimes – regardless of manufactures and vendors.
-Physical and virtual user nodes, wireless hardware, routers, switches, firewalls, and business-critical applications should have an assured level of availability.
-WAN links too should be monitored for availability, both for connection issues and related network failures, as well as for SLAs.
+Your network monitoring software should be able to provide insights into the availability quotients of all devices in the network, based on availability metrics including device status, time to respond and downtimes.
+Physical and virtual user nodes, smartphones, routers, switches, firewalls, and business-critical applications should have an assured level of availability.
+WAN links too should be monitored for availability, both for connection issues and related network failures, as well as for drawing up SLAs.

 Network device monitoring software makes use of ICMP pings and SNMP messages to ensure each device is regularly contacted.
-Alerting and reporting are necessary features to look for here, since a network management system that can identify device failure and alert you almost immediately will result in lower downtimes, and reporting and access to historical data information will help you troubleshoot faster.
-In addition, you should look for a single point of control for network gear, systems and applications to simplify monitoring.
+Reporting is a necessary feature to look for here, since a network management system that can identify device failure and report almost immediately could result in lower downtimes.